ThePJB/mad-cities/README.md

 # Mad Cities
-- press r to start again
+- press r to generate a new world
-- hold i to see per-region income
 - hold lshift for time warp
+- overlays - hold f, h, e, l, b, d

 ## Aims
  - be as simple as possible